ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 {: #vcenter_chg_impact-vmware-resources-for-inst-v1.9-and-later}
 {: faq}

-If the vCenter Server instance is in a **Ready to Use** state, you can modify the VMware virtual datacenter, cluster, switches, port groups, and customer datastore names from the VMware vSphere Web Client.
+If the vCenter Server instance is in a **Ready to use** state, you can modify the VMware virtual datacenter, cluster, switches, port groups, and customer datastore names from the VMware vSphere Web Client.

 Review the following restrictions: